Skip to Content

 Then we found our hotel.
 We stayed at the Sir Francis Drake, and it was so lovely!!!
 You can see my Klean Kanteen on the counter.
 Carrying your own water minimizes single-use waste!

-Photo of the Sir Francis Drake hotel with a Kleen Canteen on the counter for a fun, eco friendly bachelorette party idea.
+Photo of the Sir Francis Drake hotel with a Kleen Canteen on the counter for a fun, sustainable party decor on the go.

 And we got to sing “Take Me or Leave Me” in perfect harmony… one of the highlights of my evening.